sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 In every case, you should create a branch (based on `master`) that is called development branch.
 Changes you make on a branch don't affect the other branches, so you're free to experiment and commit changes, safe in the knowledge that your branch won't be merged until it's ready to be reviewed by someone you're collaborating with.
 You can also push any of these branches to the same named branch on the server.

 <note>
 Sometimes the changes are very simple and creating a development branch is overkill.
-In these situations you can commit directly on `master`, but make sure your changes are ready to be released at any time (and follow the same commit rules as below).
+In these situations you can commit directly on <code>master</code>, but make sure your changes are ready to be released at any time (and follow the same commit rules as below).
 </note>

 Except `master`, development branches are usually short-lived, but **are always temporary**, because eventually they will get deleted, after the changes have been merged or discarded.
 Keep in mind that the longer a development branch lives without getting merged in for a release, the greater risk for merge conflicts and challenges for deployment.
 Short lived branches merge and deploy cleaner.